japila-books/apache-spark-internals/docs/scheduler/MapOutputTrackerMaster.md

 findMissingPartitions...FIXME

-findMissingPartitions is used when ShuffleMapStage is requested for xref:scheduler:ShuffleMapStage.adoc#findMissingPartitions[missing partitions].
+findMissingPartitions is used when ShuffleMapStage is requested for scheduler:ShuffleMapStage.md#findMissingPartitions[missing partitions].

 == [[getMapSizesByExecutorId]] Finding Locations with Blocks and Sizes